rimaout/Obsidian-Vault/Storage/Backend/Monthly Logs/🌰 November 2024 (Log).md

 I really like these text styles, as they make my notes much more readable.

 In addition to these text modifications, I also center-aligned the images on the site, thanks to suggestions from [@alessio](https://github.com/alem1105).
-I was also able to add a site icon at the beginning of the site title, which enhances the overall look!
+I was also able to add a site icon at the beginning of the site title, which adds a touch of color and personality.

 ![[Screenshot 2024-12-04 at 08.10.26.png|800]]